Had an issue with

 What happens after you submit a complaint to Ticketek?

-• Acknowledgment: You’ll receive an automated email confirmation with a case number.
+• Confirmation: Once you have lodged a complaint, you'll receive an automated email confirmation with a case number.

-• Case Queue & Priority: Urgent issues (like an event happening soon) get prioritised.
+• Case Queue & Priority: Urgent issues (like events happening sooner) will be prioritised.

 • Support Agent Response: Expect a reply via email within a few business days, though some cases may take longer.

-• Resolution & Follow-up: If unresolved, you can respond and request escalation to a supervisor.
+• Resolution & Follow Up: If the issue is unresolved, you can respond and request escalation to a supervisor.

 • Final Decision: If Ticketek considers the case closed but you’re not satisfied, further escalation may be required.